Use the Terminal feature to log on to a remote computer

 Right-click the dial-up connection on which you want to use Terminal, and then click Properties.

-On the Security tab, under Interactive logon and scripting, select the Show terminal window check box.
+On the Security tab, select the Show terminal window check box.